tsuga-o/Magical-Flower-finder/README.md

 ## What next?

 Magical Flower finder would not know how accurate its recommendations were, if it users do not give it feedback.
-In order to learn and develop, Magical Flower finder would benefit for a interactive experiences such us a hub where users share Magical Gardener´s recommendations.
+In order to learn and develop, Magical Flower finder would benefit for a interactive experiences such us a hub where users share Magical Flower finder´s recommendations.

 ## Acknowledgments